infinity390/mathai4/README.md

 I think mathematics is valued by society because of education.
 Schools and universities teach them.
 So this kind of software, if made mainstream, could bring real change.

 ### The Author's Comments On The Universities In His Country
-> Educated Indians are having a low IQ and are good for nothing.
-> The Indian Institute of Technology (IITs) graduates are the leader of the fools.
+> The Indian Institute of Technology (IITs) graduates are fools and have a low IQ.
-> Every educated Indian is beneath me.
-> Now learn how this Python library can solve the math questions of your exams.

 ## The Summary Of How Computer "Solves" Math
 Math equations are a tree data structure (`TreeNode` class).